Map Data Using Root Inport Mapper Tool

 Use the Root Inport Mapper tool to import, visualize, and map signal and bus data to root-level inports.

-Root-level inport mapping meets most modeling requirements and maintains model flexibility (for supported signal data, see Create Signal Data for Root Inport Mapping).
+Root-level inport mapping meets most modeling requirements and maintains model flexibility.
+For supported signal data, see Create Signal Data for Root Inport Mapping.
+Root import level mapping lets you:

 Test your model with signals from the workspace and use your model as a referenced model in a larger context without any modification.
 Test signals in your model without disconnecting the inports and connecting sources to them.